getgauge/documentation/user/getting_started/creating_a_gauge_project.md

 $ gauge --init <language>
 ```

 Replace *<language>* with the programming language in which you want to write the test code.
-See [supported programming languages](../installations/install_language_runners.md).
+See supported programming [language runners](../installations/install_language_runners.md).

 **Note:** Currently this command creates the Gauge project in the current directory.
 If you would like to specify a location, then you will have to manually create that dir and navigate to it before you run `--init langauge`